is a special kind of director, and The Holy Mountain

 - BFG: Axon of Neptune carries a comically oversized assault rifle in his first appearance on screen.

-- Breaking the Fourth Wall/Postmodernism: The Alchemist does this at the end.
+- Breaking the Fourth Wall/Postmodernism: The fourth wall is completely demolished by the Alchemist at the end.

 - Corpsing: As The Alchemist commands the film camera to zoom out to reveal the film crew, Axon of Neptune's actor begins chuckling.